From Unstructured Data to Demand Counterfactuals: Theory and Practice: Introduction

 The remainder of the paper is structured as follows.
 Section~\ref{sec:blp} presents our bias corrections and diagnostics for BLP-type models, while Section~\ref{sec: exog prices} does the same for models with individual-level choice data and product fixed effects.
-Each section first presents the model, develops the bias corrections and diagnostics, and concludes with a practitioner's guide detailing the steps involved and giving practical recommendations.
-Simulations and the empirical application are presented in Sections~\ref{sec:simulations} and~\ref{sec:application}, respectively, with additional empirical results deferred to Appendix~\ref{app:empirical}.
-Section~\ref{sec:theory} presents all theoretical results while all proofs are presented in Appendix~\ref{app:proofs}.
+Both sections conclude with a practitioner's guide detailing the steps involved and giving practical recommendations.
+Simulations and the empirical application are presented in Sections~\ref{sec:simulations} and~\ref{sec:application}, respectively.
+Section~\ref{sec:theory} presents all theoretical results with all proofs deferred to Appendix~\ref{app:proofs}.
+Section~\ref{sec:conclusion} concludes.